jlooper/jlooper/README.md

 ✨ I enjoy using machine learning solutions within a mobile and web context (applied ML).

 ✨ Mostly these days I build with Vue.js.

-✨ I'm the President and founder of Front-End Foxes, Inc., an international initiative and a 501(c)(3) nonprofit created to help women learn front-end technologies, which was formerly called Vue Vixens, Inc. We're in our fourth year and going strong.

 ✨ I live in Wellesley, Massachusetts (USA) with my husband and am an empty nester with two adult daughters